Microphone Frequency Response: A Concise Guide

 Frequency response tells you a lot about the sound.
 For example, if your mic has a +5dB boost at around 8 Khz, you know the mic will have a brilliant response in the high-mids or too much sibilance.

 What a frequency response diagram will not tell you, however, is whether this +5dB boost is pleasant to the ears or not.
-The diagram does not consider harmonic distortion or other elements that effect the overall experience.
+The diagram does not consider harmonic distortion, noise or other elements that effect the overall experience.

 Understanding Frequency Bands: Bass, Mids, Highs and All That